Facial Recognition Leveraging Generative Adversarial Networks: Methods

 The generator adopts the design of the self-encoding structure, which consists of two parts: the feature encoder and the feature decoder.
 The encoder part adopts a lightweight structure, which includes a 9\texttimes9 convolutional layer, two 3\texttimes3 convolutional layers, three convolutional layers with Spectral Normalization of 64 channels, and six residual blocks, each of which includes a 3\texttimes3 convolutional layer and a BatchNormalization (BatchNorm) layer. three convolutional layers and a BatchNorm layer for each residual block.
 Implementing a lightweight encoder using a form of self-coding allows the synthesizer to have low computational complexity and a number of parameters while being able to efficiently extract features from the input data to produce high-quality images.

 When the initial face image is input, the input image undergoes a convolution operation through a 9\texttimes9 convolutional layer, this convolutional layer extracts the basic features such as the edges and texture of the input face, and then the feature map undergoes two 3\texttimes3 convolutional layers, each of which reduces the size of the feature map while increasing the depth of the features.
 After passing through two convolutional layers, the feature map is normalized by three spectral normalization layers.
 Finally, the feature map passes through six residual blocks.
 Higher-level information features such as contours, details, and structures of the face are learned and the encoder structure is shown in Fig~\ref{fig:4}.
+The preservation of these fundamental structures is essential for maintaining semantic consistency during generation \cite{priftiSmartContractVulnerability2024, suDiSCoDecompilingEVM2025, wei2025AdvancedSmartContract, zhuang2021smart}.

 The decoder part adopts the structure of the transpose convolutional layer and batch normalization layer, which is used to decode the feature mapping extracted by the encoder part into the final image output.
 It consists of two 3\texttimes3 transposed convolutional layers, one 3\texttimes3 ordinary convolutional layer, and three batch normalization layers, and such a structural design ensures that the generated images have better quality and realism.
 The network structure is shown in Fig~\ref{fig:5}.